Yczar/chance-dart/README.md

 Please feel free to reach out to me if you have any questions or suggestions.

-### Contributors

-THANK YOU!

 ## How to Contribute

-To start making contributions please refer to [`CONTRIBUTING.md`](./docs/CONTRIBUTING.md).
+To start making contributions please refer to [`Contribution Docs`](https://docs.page/Yczar/chance-dart/contributing).

-Be a part of this project!
-You can run the test using the following.

-1. Install dependencies from pubspec.yaml by running `dart pub add`
-2. Run the test via `dart test`
-3. Make some fun new modules!

 This project is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License) so feel free to hack away :)